Spinel Gemstone Information

 Spinel is found all around the globe.
 For example, high-quality specimens have been discovered in Canada, Germany, Italy, Madagascar, Myanmar, Russia, Sri Lanka, Tajikistan, the United States, and Vietnam.

 It's possible to find spinel jewelry from a wide variety of sources.
-Chain jewellers frequently have pieces featuring spinel.
+Chain jewellers frequently have pieces featuring this stone, particularly black spinel jewelry.
 Plus, you'll find options from independent designers, too.

 Spinel earrings, necklaces, bracelets, and rings are all commonly available.
 Typically, you'll find that most pieces feature faceted stones, especially gemstones with good clarity.
 However, you can also find cabochons if you prefer that look.